Ortus-Solutions/docker-commandbox/README.md

 Official CommandBox Dockerfiles [![Build Status](https://travis-ci.org/Ortus-Solutions/docker-commandbox.svg)](https://travis-ci.org/Ortus-Solutions/docker-commandbox)
 =========================

-This is the repository for official Dockerfiles for Commandbox
+This is the repository for official Dockerfiles for Commandbox images

 ## How it works